akvo/rag-doll/readme.md

 the live chat data and pushes that into the vector database as additional reference.

+The archivist listens on Mosquitto for chat messages.

+## Mosquitto MQTT
+In order to separate the Slack and WhatsApp bots, we use an MQTT message broker

 ## Vector Database
 The vector database takes care of embedding and semantic search on the knowledge base library.